 -

 When the pasta is cooked, drain it and put it in the pan with the butter and sage sauce.
-Mix well on low fire for a minute.
+Mix well over low heat for a minute.

 -

-Serve hot with some thinly grated Parmigiano Reggiano on the top.
+Serve hot with some finely grated Parmigiano Reggiano on top.

 Esta é minha comida italiana preferida, pois dispensa molhos pesados, carnes, etc. Os vegetarianos deveriam observar com mais atenção a cozinha italiana, pois é rica em pratos sem a presença de carnes.